iiaen/iiaen.github.io/_posts/2021-5-14-Telegram-.md

 layout: post
 title: Receiving Automated Messages on Telegram
 categories: [Projects, Python, Raspberry Pi]
-excerpt: Using Python and Raspberry Pi to receive scheduled Telegram messages on stock portfolio 📈
+excerpt: Using Python and Raspberry Pi to receive scheduled Telegram messages on stock portfolio and insider purchases 📈
 ---

 So I bought a Raspberry Pi on Pi day!!
 Here's a belated post about my first use for the Pi.